fpp/drywall/README.md

  1. Download and unzip (or git clone) into a directory.
  2. Run "$ npm install"
  3. Configure /app.js with mongodb and email credentials.
+ 4. Configure config_example.json with 3rd party IDs / tokens and save as config.json
- 4. Run app via "$ node app"
+ 5. Run app via "$ node app"

+Note: To use the application with 3rd party authentication services locally access the app via 127.0.0.1:3000 (vs. localhost:3000).
+Otherwise the authentication callbacks will not work.

 Setup
 ------------